 “I’m so sorry ma’am.
 It’s not Rohan’s fault.
 Actually…actually I have been eating from his lunch box.
 What can I do ma’am?
 All other kids bring eggs, bread, noodles.
 Only your son’s lunch box has something different.
 I opened his lunch box once just to see but the smell tempted me to take a bite.
 But I could not stop there and it became a habit.
 I’m so sorry.
 I won’t do it again.
 Please don’t lodge any complaint against me.
 Please.”
 Miss Holi confessed.

-“You did a bad thing Madam but that’s okay.
+“Stealing food is not ideal for a teacher Madam but that’s okay.
 I won’t complain and from Monday onwards I will still be giving him four chapatis and two of them will be your share.”
-My mother smiled and held Miss Holi’s hand in hers.
+Maa smiled and held Miss Holi’s hand in hers.

 “Thank you, ma’am.
-But please don’t share this with Rohan,” said Miss Holi.
+But please don’t share this with Rohan,” her face lit up.